Akshat04saxena/python_programs/Readme.md

 #Author - akshat saxena
-#this program is based on random generator , when you run the program then you want to guess that number
+#this program is based on random generator, when you run the program then you want to guess the number